 18. Filter out the chaff

-Yes, we want to listen to James Brown.
-No, we don't want anything from his ’80s phase.
-Thankfully you can filter out the wilderness years.
-Type the artist name in the search bar followed by the years that you want to hear with no spaces.
+Yes, of course you want to listen to James Brown.
+No, you don't want anything from his Lost ’80s years.
+Thankfully you can filter out the wilderness era.
+Type the artist name in the search bar followed by the years that you want to hear (with no spaces).
 For example "James Brown year:1970-77".

 19. Sort out your search